pathakpriyanshu/GraphRAG-financial-analytics/README.md

 **Note**: This demonstration uses Tesla's publicly available 10-K filing for educational purposes.
 All financial data is sourced from official SEC filings and is used in accordance with fair use principles for research and educational purposes.

-## 🎯 Next Steps

-1. **Extend to Multiple Documents**: Process multiple 10-K filings for comparative analysis
-2. **Real-time Updates**: Implement pipeline for quarterly earnings updates
-3. **Industry Expansion**: Apply to other sectors (healthcare, technology, etc.)
-4. **Advanced Visualization**: Interactive dashboard for knowledge graph exploration
-5. **API Development**: RESTful API for programmatic access to insights

-For questions or support, please open an issue in this repository or contact the maintainers.